adhamkhwaldeh/SqlDynamicLinker/README.md

 - `dataName` (string): The name of the property to sort by.
 - `IsAscending` (boolean): `true` for ascending order, `false` for descending.

+The sort also support json structure but you have to pay attention for the performance (use indexing if needed)

 **Example: Sort products by price (descending) and then by name (ascending)**

 ```json